RESISTIRÉ Final conference participants

 Laeticia Thissen

-Laeticia Thissen works as a Policy Analyst for Gender Equality at Foundation for European Progressive Studies (FEPS) where she is in charge of the foundation’s work related to women’s rights, equality and anti-discrimination issues.
+Laeticia Thissen works as a Senior Policy Analyst for Gender Equality at Foundation for European Progressive Studies (FEPS) where she is in charge of the foundation’s work related to women’s rights, equality and anti-discrimination issues.
 Over the years, her work focused on topics ranging from gender injustice to care work and gender-based violence.
 Before joining FEPS, she has worked in the European Committee of the Regions and in the European Parliament.
 She holds a Master’s degree in European Studies from Maastricht University and in Gender Studies from ULB (Université Libre de Bruxelles).
 Additionally, she completed a post-academic specialisation course on “Migration, Ethnic Diversity and Intercultural Relationships” and is a member of the Brussels Binder network, an initiative committed to improve gender diversity in policy debates and that aims to promote women’s voices.

 Katarzyna Szkuta